I wouldn’t wish even upon my worst enemy the task of writing a company’s mission statement or brand slogan.

 We’re resolute in knowing that even as an IT company, we’re playing our part to alleviate workplace stress for millions of digital employees around the globe.

-What type of work employees want to focus on and the direction they wish to take their work lives is entirely up to them.
+What type of work employees want to focus on and the direction they wish to take their work lives is entirely up to them, but IT support should facilitate that process, not stand in the way.